brimdata/zed/docs/zed/api.md

-# Zed lake service API
+# Zed Lake Service API

 > Note: This file contains a brief sketch of the functionality exposed in the
 > Zed API.
 More fine-grained documentation will be forthcoming.